ppy/osu-wiki/wiki/Help_Centre/en.md

 **Yes, absolutely.
 This includes shared PCs like netcafes or PC bangs.
 Just so long as…**

-Just so long as you are playing on only your own account; you can play osu! anywhere, you just have to sign-in
+Just so long as you are playing on only your own account; you can play osu! anywhere, you just have to sign in

 If you are playing from a public place, make sure to keep a close eye on your account security; shared computers are often prime targets for malicious software.